The online shopping cart abandonment rate is an alarming 70%!

 There is an array of methods available for online payments:

-As reported by Statista, in 2024 credit cards will remain the most popular in-demand payment methods in North America, being dollowed by digital and mobile payments, and debit cards.
+As reported by Statista, in 2024 credit cards remain the most popular in-demand payment methods in North America, being followed by digital and mobile payments, and debit cards.

 ACH (Automated Clearing House) payments are also gaining traction today across the United States, largely due to simplifying money transferring and the introduction of same-day payments.
 Thus, in 2022, the number of ACH payments increased by 3% compared to 2021 reaching 30 billion payments with a total value of $76.7 trillion.